 The Battlefield Creek tributary crossings are in the area of the trail running adjacent to the Saltfleet Conservation Area.
-They drain a small private pond/wet area into the natural wetland area in the CA. There are 3 culverts present that provide this passage and this crossing is direct fish habitat.
+They drain a small private pond/wet area into the natural wetland area in SCA.
+There are 3 culverts present that provide this passage and this crossing is direct fish habitat.
 The flow is intermittent in nature and would be considered a warmwater environment.
+See Table 1 for the NRSI sampling that was completed as part of the Saltfleet BC-1 wetland design.